South Australian Cancer Research Biobank (SACRB)

 Samples are ideally collected from the time of diagnosis and throughout the patient journey.
 These valuable samples enable local researchers to contribute to important Australian and international research enabling improved understanding of the detection, prevention, treatment and cure of complex diseases.
 Every year around 1500 individual specimens are released for these research projects.

-SACRB is supported by the Health Services Charitable Gifts Board (HSCGB), the Royal Adelaide Hospital, SA Pathology, the University of Adelaide, the University of South Australia and the South Australian Health and Medical Research Institute (SAHMRI).
+SACRB is supported by the Health Services Charitable Gifts Board (HSCGB), the RAH, SA Pathology, the University of Adelaide, the University of South Australia and the South Australian Health and Medical Research Institute (SAHMRI).

 Information for researchers and clinicians